WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 `NotchFilterSignals()` provides flexibility for use in different regions of the world.
 Some filtering packages only provide notch filtering for 60Hz, the frequency where power can interfere with signal readings.
 However, other regions use 50Hz frequencies.

-For more information about further customizations and detail about `NotchFilterSignals()`, see [SignalFilterer documentation](./04%20SignalFilterer%20Documentation.md).
+For more information about further customizations and detail about `NotchFilterSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).

 ### `BandpassFilterSignals()`